yukarpenko/particlizationCalc/README.md

      pT phi_p  dN/dpt  s^0  s^1  s^2  s^3  xi^0  xi^1  xi^2  xi^3 \
 s^mu is the numerator of Eq.
 (10) in 1610.04717,  dN/dpt is its denominator - all at a given pT and phi.

-So to compute the transverse momentum-differential polarization you should essentially divide s^mu by dN/dpt.
-A Python script which does this, and also plot the results is attached.
+In order to compute the transverse momentum-differential polarization, one should essentially divide s^mu by dN/dpt.
+The repository contains a Python3 script `output/showPolar-xi.py` which does this.
 The Python script also does the boost of the polarization vector (in practice, a boost of s^mu) to the rest frame of Lambda -> because it is the quantity which should be compared to experimental data, see Eq.
 12 in the same paper.
-To run the script type: `python3 showPolar-xi.py particlizationCalc/output/rhic200.20-50` That assumes that the Python script is located in the parent directory, but you can put it anywhere.
+To run the script type: `cd output; python3 showPolar-xi.py rhic200.20-50`.
 The argument to the Python script is the relative path to the output file of particlizaitonCalc code.
 You'll need pyton3, numpy-python3, matplotlib-python3 installed for the script to run.

 An update: recently, we have published an updated formalism to compute the Lambda polarization: arXiv:2103.14621, which includes an extra term - see Eq.
 3 therein.
 Therefore, the output from step 3 contains separately the "standard" polarization term from 1610.04717, and also the polarization stemming from the new term - therefore there are columns (xi^0, xi^1, xi^2, xi^3) in the output.
 So in practice the total polarization would be equal to (s^i + xi^i)/(dN/dpt).